-The tree is deciduous during the dry season; in which male and female flowers are borne near the branch ends.
-The whitish yellow or pink flowers are small, numerous and fragrant, attracting bat, bee and bird pollinators.
+The Ceiba Pentandra (Kapok tree) is deciduous during the dry season; in which male and female flowers are borne near the branch ends.
+The whitish-yellow or pink flowers are small, numerous, and fragrant, attracting bat, bee, and bird pollinators.
 Additionally, the fruit is an elongated woody capsule up to 8 inches long.
 When ripe it splits open to expose the flossy silk cotton.
 The fiber is buoyant and inflammable and has multiple uses; for example historically in life jackets.
 Furthermore, its seeds and leaves are edible.

-Kapok produces extremely light wood with limited uses.
-The tree tolerates a range of soils, is xerophytic and has only moderate nutritional requirements.
+Kapok Tree produces extremely light wood with limited uses.
+The tree tolerates a range of soils, is xerophytic, and has only moderate nutritional requirements.
 It has no serious insect or disease problems and is easily propagated by seed or cuttings.

-Ceiba Pentandra (Kapok tree) is a spectacular tree suitable only for landscape use in large open areas, along the seaside, in public parks and as a specimen tree.
+Ceiba Pentandra (Kapok tree) is a spectacular tree suitable only for landscape use in large open areas, along the seaside, in public parks, and as a specimen tree.